KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2023/11/01

+- Fixes an issue where performing special operations can cause event sound effects to disappear in the "Planar Infinity" event.

+- Optimizes certain lines of text for Screwllum (NPC) in the "Planar Infinity" event.

 ■2023/10/18

 - Fixes an issue where character Ultimates' animations have a chance of lagging on certain Android devices.